 The Law Concerning the Limits of Liability for Damages of Specified Telecommunications Service Providers and the Right to Request Disclosure of Identification Information of the Senders (Provider Liability Limitation Law) has been in force since May 2002.
 This law merely clarifies the scope of liability for illegal behavior previously established by civil law and therefore does not increase the liability of businesses that act as intermediates in Internet-based information distribution.
-The passage of a new law, however, could lead to a social consensus in support of increased liability of information distribution intermediates.
-The Group's business could be restricted as a result of the introduction of new laws or the implementation of rules for self-regulation.
+However, should a social consensus in support of increased liability of information distribution intermediates emerge, the Group's business could be restricted as a result of the introduction of new laws or the implementation of rules for self-regulation.